pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

     <td>integer</td>
     <td><p>
     (<i>Optional</i>) The byte offset
-    <del onMouseEnter="mouseEnter(this)" data-issue="146" data-iso="submitted">in the decoded stream from the beginning of the PDF file of a cross-reference stream.</del>
+    <del onMouseEnter="mouseEnter(this)" data-issue="146" data-iso="approved">in the decoded stream from the beginning of the PDF file of a cross-reference stream.</del>
-    <ins onMouseEnter="mouseEnter(this)" data-issue="146" data-iso="submitted">to the cross-reference stream, calculated from the beginning of the PDF file.</ins>
+    <ins onMouseEnter="mouseEnter(this)" data-issue="146" data-iso="approved">to the cross-reference stream, calculated from the beginning of the PDF file.</ins>
     </p></td>
   </tr>
 </table>